A NSW Government website

 The estuary supports rehabilitated wetlands, which are managed by the local council and community groups.
 The wetlands provide important habitat for plants and animals as well as great birdwatching opportunities.

-Water quality
+Water quality report card

 As part of our water quality monitoring program we assess the water quality and ecosystem health of an estuary using a range of relevant indicators.
 We sample a subset of the estuaries between Wollongong and the Victorian border every 3 years.
-The most recent sampling in Spring Creek was completed over the 2017–18 summer when 2 sites were sampled on a monthly basis.
+The most recent sampling in Spring Creek was completed over the 2017–18 summer, when 2 sites were sampled on a monthly basis.

 This report card represents 2 water quality indicators that we routinely measure: the amount of algae present and water clarity.
 Low levels of these 2 indicators equate with good water quality.